 Directors – A company must have at least one director, who must be an individual.
 At least one of the directors must be Resident within the European Economic Area (EEA) If a company has no EEA-resident director, a EUR 25,000 Bond must be placed with the Company Bureau.
 Details of the directors are disclosed publicly.

-Secretary – Irish companies must appoint a secretary, who can be one of the director.
+Secretary – Irish companies must appoint a secretary, who can be one of the directors.
 If the company has only one director, it shall appoint a separate individual as secretary.

 Registered Address – A company must have a registered office in Ireland.